jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ![](./images/iam-roles.png)

-When connected to an EC2 manchine via ssh or using EC2 instance connect, we need to set the IAM roles for who an use the EC2.
-A command like
-`aws iam list-users` will not work until a role it attached.
+When connected to an EC2 machine via ssh or using EC2 instance connect, we need to set the IAM roles for who can use the EC2.
+A command like `aws iam list-users` will not work until a role it attached.

-To authorzie access to a EC2 instance, we use IAM Roles.
+To authorize access to a EC2 instance, we use IAM Roles.
 The DemoEC2Role, for example, is defined to access EC2 in read only:

 ![](./images/aws-iam-role.png)